Ethical Investment and Banking

 • An example of how People & Planet defines the border industry (2c) is the People & Planet Border Industry Divestment List.
 A partial commitment involves the screening of all companies involved in any of the following activities: border security and control; detention; deportation.
 A full commitment also includes the screening of companies involved in the following activities: border surveillance; advisory and support.

-• Guidance for universities with no investments and those who have never invested in the above sectors: points can still be scored by stating in an Ethical Investment Policy that meets the requirements of 1a, that they do not currently and never will invest in the sectors specified in questions 2a-d.
+• Guidance for universities with no investments and those who have never invested in the above sectors: points can still be scored by stating in an Ethical Investment Policy that meets the requirements of 1a, that they do not currently and never will invest in the sectors specified in scoring criteria 2a-d.

 • Guidance for universities with no investments: Only signing the Fossil Free Declaration is no longer sufficient to score points on question 2a.
 As with all other divested universities divestment commitments must be enshrined in an Ethical Investment Policy.